Santa Cruz Futebol Clube: Badge

-The original badge (not depicted here) was designed by Teófilo Batista de Carvalho aka Lacraia.

-The inclusion of red colour in the club patterns is also due to Lacraia.

-As time passed, the badge design was modified and updated.
-However the Lacraias original concept was not much modified.

-The current badge contains several stars.
-The top three-colored stars represent the three Super-championships that Santa Cruz won.
-The bottom golden stars represent the Penta-championship.
+Teófilo de Carvalho aka Lácraia, an engineering student and the first black football player in northeastern Brazil, he was responsible for designing the Santa Cruz crest.
+He chose to create a stylized white anchor flanked by buds, red on the left and black on the right, with the monogram S.C.F.C. superimposed.
+The anchor symbolizes steadfastness and tranquility.
+In the 1970s, there was a statutory change that reversed the position of the red and black colors on the crest.
+In 1959, Santa used a crest similar to that of São Paulo, due to the use of a shirt in honor of Lanzoninho, a former São Paulo player who was Pernambuco champion in 1957.
+The use of this crest was only circumstantial.

 Mascot

 With the adoption of three colors, the striped jersey of Santa Cruz resembled a Coral snake.
 Due to this, the team is known by the fans as Coral.

 Anthem

 The official anthem of the club is widely unknown by the fans.
 However, a march named O Mais Querido (The Dearest One) by Lourenço da Fonseca Barbosa (Capiba) is very popular and is the de facto anthem.

 Stadium

-The team's stadium is in Arruda, a borough of Recife.
-The official name of the stadium is Estádio José do Rego Maciel, after the name of a former mayor of Recife.
-However, it is widely known as Estádio do Arruda (Arruda Stadium).
+The team's stadium, Estádio José do Rego Maciel, is located in Arruda, a borough of Recife.
+It is named after a former mayor of Recife.
+It is widely known as Estádio do Arruda (Arruda Stadium).
 The fans call it Arrudão (Big Arruda) or Mundão do Arruda (Great Land of Arruda).

-On April 1, 1982 the stadium was re-inaugurated after improvements and enlargement.
+On 1 April 1982, the stadium was re-inaugurated after improvements and enlargement.
 From the original capacity of 64,000 people, the maximum capacity was then estimated at 110,000.
-However, due to safety reasons, the maximum audience so far is 90,200 in a Brazil vs Argentina match on March 23, 1994.
+However, due to safety reasons, the maximum capacity so far is 90,200, which occurred in a Brazil vs Argentina match on 23 March 1994.
 Since then the official stadium capacity has been reduced to 60,044.

 The stadium is also known as the Repúblicas Independentes do Arruda (Independent Republics of Arruda).